 Four hundred years after Bannockburn, Bonnie Prince Charlie and his Highlanders fought the English, as well as their own countrymen, on the moor at Culloden.
 It was there that Prince Charlie lost all hope of gaining the throne of his Stewart ancestors.

 After Culloden, everything about the Highland way of life was banned - the claymore, the bagpipe, and even the wearing of tartans.
 While one may lament the end of a way of life and abhor the brutality with which the Highlanders were treated, it was providential that they lost this, their last great battle for Scotland.
 Their would-be sovereign would have imposed on the entire nation a single religion.
-Fortunately, the ban on tartans was lifted in 1782, and in 1843 Queen Victoria appointed the first "personal piper to the Sovereign" of Great Britain.
-Today, Scotland again has her own Parliament to govern domestic affairs, and it is hoped that one day the political battle for full Scottish independence may be won.
+As it is, the ban on tartans was lifted in 1782, and in 1843 Queen Victoria appointed the first "personal piper to the Sovereign".
+Today, Scotland again has her own Parliament to govern domestic affairs, and some hope that one day the political battle for full Scottish independence may be won.

 to the fields of glory, where the green grass an' flowers grow,

 In the great